BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 to cause some noticeble FPS hits on my system in fact:

 ![Pictured: A Bit Much.](excess.png)

+Digistruct Peak is a little ridiculous as well, on account of all the bosses and Badasses.

 Mod Construction / Implementation Details
 -----------------------------------------